Luke 23:43

 j. paradise [Strong: 3857. paradeisos par-ad'-i-sos of Oriental origin (compare 6508); a park, i.e. (specially), an Eden (place of future happiness, "paradise"):--paradise.]

 1).
 The first time “paradise” is mentioned in Scripture is in Luke 23:43.
 Paradise at that time existed in the heart of the earth.
 I believe another name would be Abraham’s bosom (Luke 16:23).
-It was the place were the righteous dead went after death, while the unrighteous dead went to hell.
+It was the place where the righteous dead went after death, while the unrighteous dead went to hell.
 These two places were side by side with a “great gulf” between them to prevent one from going to the other (Luke 16:26).
 At the ascension of Christ (Acts 1:9) the righteous dead in Paradise/Abraham’s bosom were taken to heaven by Christ (Ephesians 4:8).
-It appears that Paradise/Abraham’s bosom was also taken to heaven for paul writes in his second letter to the Corinthians (after the resurrection and ascension of Christ), that Paradise is above in heaven (2 Corinthians 12:4; Revelation 2:7).
+It appears that Paradise/Abraham’s bosom was also taken to heaven for Paul writes in his second letter to the Corinthians (after the resurrection and ascension of Christ), that Paradise is above in heaven (2 Corinthians 12:4; Revelation 2:7).

 2).
 This is clearly a death bed repentance.
 This thief worthy of the death penalty for his crimes was saved at the last instant.